New York Central MU Cars: History

 The first cars were built in 1906–1907 by American Car and Foundry Company and St. Louis Car Company, which together delivered 182 all steel MUs to the New York Central Railroad.
 They were built for the electrification of the Hudson Division north of High Bridge and the electrification of the Harlem Division north of Wakefield.
 The cars were numbered 4000–4173 featured arched stained glass windows located above each set of windows.
 The glass would be covered later on making it appear that the cars had small and low windows.

 In 1910 and in 1913 both the Hudson and Harlem divisions were extended by a combined total of 36 miles.
 The Harlem line now went to North White Plains while the Hudson line went to Croton-on-Hudson.
 Additional MUs were ordered between 1913-1929, which totaled 164 that were ordered.

 The MUs built from 1917-1929 had regular windows and no stained glass, so they looked like regular heavyweight coaches.
 This would give the New York Central a grand total of 353 EMUs, which were all motor cars as there was never any trailers ordered.

 The New York Central had also purchased 21 combine/baggage MUs built from 1907 to 1910 that were used for the mail services as well as passenger service.

 While some of the combines were exactly the same dimensions as the other MUs, the baggage version were notably shorter by 13 feet, compared with the regular MUs.
 All of these cars would continue service until the arrival of the first order of ACMUs in 1950.

 Even though several of the worst cars were removed from service, the rest of the 1906/1907 MUs soldiered on until the next orders of ACMUs in 1962 and finally in 1965.
 All 1906 MUs were retired by 1963, while the remaining MUs from 1907-1913 and many 1920s era MUs were retired by 1965.

 The remaining cars dating from 1924-1929 survived into the Penn Central era.
 They were built by Standard Steel and renumbered 1250-1296 to make room for other equipment that Penn Central inherited.

 The 1200s were either painted in Penn Central's paint scheme or had the Penn Central logo plastered onto the cars.
 They were retired between 1971-1973 by the new M1A railcars, which also replaced most of the original ACMUs from 1950.
 After retirement many of these cars were scrapped.

 Preservation

-Only four cars are known to survive into preservation.
+Only three cars are known to survive into preservation.